LinkedIn Personal Branding: A Complete How-To Guide

 Groups

-LinkedIn lets you join or even create your own group – communities centered around industries, interests, or specific topics.
-Needless to say, this is an excellent opportunity to share insights, suggests and solutions with colleagues.
-Save your fantasy football league for Facebook.
+LinkedIn lets you join or even create your own group — communities centered around industries, interests, or specific topics.
+Needless to say, this is an excellent opportunity to share insights, suggestions, and solutions with colleagues.
+Just remember to save your fantasy football league for Facebook.

 Improving your personal brand on LinkedIn